Getting

 If you suspect that you have an issue with sorbitol or mannitol, you can use breath testing to measure your intolerance.
 You can find out more about the FoodMarble breath analysis device and app here.

-We also have a “6-week discovery plan“, which you can use with the breath analysis device to find which foods suit you best.
-In 6 weeks you will test your tolerance to 4 hard-to-digest food components (FODMAPs); lactose, fructose, sorbitol, and inulin.
+We also have a “FoodMarble Program“, which you can use with the breath analysis device to find which foods suit you best.
+You will test your tolerance to 4 hard-to-digest food components (FODMAPs); lactose, fructose, sorbitol, and inulin.
 You’ll get guided through the whole process using the app.

 Sorbitol and Mannitol in Food